|Values:||Unsigned integers: All non-negative whole numbers from 0 to either 32767, 2147483647 or 4294967295.|

-It should then be fairly evident that the use ofallows each pip to represent more than just 0 or 1 points of ammo.
+It should then be fairly evident that the use of PipWrap allows each pip to represent more than just 0 or 1 points of ammo.
 Each pip represents n−14 ammo points, where n is equal to the frame of pips2.shp used to draw the pip.

-The previous example is only one of the many possible ways to configure.
+The previous example is only one of the many possible ways to configure PipWrap.
 However, not all possibilities yield desirable results.
-A basic rule of thumb is that should be a factor of .
+A basic rule of thumb is that PipWrap should be a factor of Ammo.

-It is also important to note that should the quotient of OS SHP Builder to include the necessary frames beyond frame 18.
-If the engine tries to draw a pip using a frame that doesn't exist—since the scheme dictates that the pip should represent an amount of ammo points greater than 4—no graphic will be rendered for that pip.divided by be a number greater than 4, pips2.shp will need to be modified using a tool such as
+It is also important to note that should the quotient of Ammo divided by PipWrap be a number greater than 4, pips2.shp will need to be modified using a tool such as OS SHP Builder to include the necessary frames beyond frame 18.
+If the engine tries to draw a pip using a frame that doesn't exist—since the PipWrap scheme dictates that the pip should represent an amount of ammo points greater than 4—no graphic will be rendered for that pip.